Validation of a noisy Gaussian boson sampler via graph theory: Abstract

 \section{Abstract}

 Quantum photonic processors are emerging as promising platforms to prove preliminary evidence of quantum computational advantage towards the realization of universal quantum computers.
 In the context of non-universal noisy intermediate quantum devices, photonic-based sampling machines solving the Gaussian Boson Sampling problem currently play a central role in the experimental demonstration of a quantum computational advantage.
-In particular, the recently developed photonic machine \emph{Borealis}, a large-scale instance of a programmable Gaussian Boson Sampling device encoded in the temporal modes of single photons, is available online for external users.
-In this work, we test the performances of Borealis as a sampling machine and its possible use cases in graph theory.
-We focused on the validation problem of the sampling process in the presence of experimental noise, such as photon losses, that could undermine the hardness of simulating the experiment.
-To this end, we used a recent protocol that exploits the connection between Guassian Boson Sampling and graphs perfect match counting.
-Such an approach to validation also provides connections with the open question on the effective advantage in using noisy Gaussian Boson Sampling devices for graphs similarity and isomorphism problems.
+A relevant issue is the validation of the sampling process in the presence of experimental noise, such as photon losses, that could undermine the hardness of simulating the experiment.
+In this work, we test the capability of a validation protocol, that exploits the connection between Gaussian Boson Sampling and graphs perfect match counting, to perform such an assessment in a noisy scenario.
+In particular, we use as a testbench the recently developed machine Borealis, a large-scale sampling machine that has been made available online for external users, and address its operation in the presence of noise.
+The employed approach to validation is also shown to provide connections with the open question on the effective advantage in using noisy Gaussian Boson Sampling devices for graphs similarity and isomorphism problems, and thus provides an effective method for certification of quantum hardware.